 Pasties!
 (Pronounced PASStees, not “paste-tees”)

 Another favorite game meat dinner I wanted to share is a recipe using wild hog and potatoes to create a savory dish called a pastie.
 What makes this dish even more special is that I incorporate a family recipe used by my mother when I was growing up.
 Living in Pennsylvania, we did not have wild hogs, so Mom used Italian sausage links to prepare this very favorite dish.
-She was a wonderful cook, and made her own pastry dough, just as you would for making pies.
-However, I didn’t get the dough-making gene from her, so I use prepared dough.
+She was a wonderful cook and made her own pastry dough, just as you would for making pies.
+However, I didn’t get the dough-making gene from her, so I use the prepared dough.
 There are so few ingredients in this dish, but you will be amazed at the flavor.

 Wild hog is a wonderful way to stir things up in the kitchen.
 When we take a hog, we hire a local processor to package the meat, and sausage is always a winner.
 We order our sausage with mild seasonings, making it versatile for recipes, as well as with Italian-style seasonings.
 For this recipe, I am using the Italian spiced sausage.